Data scientists on steroids or ‘citizen developers’ with AI toolkits?

 In Australasia, for example, DataRobot has worked with disruptive finance house Harmoney (a good representative of new-generation banks, as 60 percent of its staff are described as ‘technically-focused’) to empower the company’s data scientists to literally achieve more than they might otherwise have been capable of.

 Their results are not measured by the extent of the exciting new, experimental concepts of machine learning, but rather in the effects that the data scientists’ and DataRobot’s work has had on the bank’s customers: better value for borrowers, lower default risks for lenders, and an increasing market share for Harmoney in the region that’s dominated by the “big six” banks.
+You can read more about DataRobot here on Tech Wire Asia.

 Using one of those extensive, yet descriptive titles, the SAS Visual Data Mining and Machine Learning platform “delivers an integrated platform for managing enterprise data requirements and developing machine learning models.”
 The platform is designed for team use, with collaborative efforts to achieve data processing on a large scale with machine learning on tap from the solution.